Skip to main content

 Any particle smaller than an atom is called a subatomic particle.
 Protons, neutrons and electrons are all subatomic particles.

 1. Atoms of the same element are the same.
 Atoms of different elements are different.
-All of the atoms in carbon are the same.
-But carbon atoms are different from the atoms in nitrogen and oxygen.
+So, all of the atoms in carbon are the same.
+But the atoms in nitrogen and oxygen are different from carbon atoms.

 From left to right: Bohr atomic models of carbon, nitrogen and oxygen (Let’s Talk Science using an image by VectorMine via iStockphoto)

-1. Particles are attracted to each other.
-There are forces that attract particles to each other.
-In some kinds of matter, like a diamond, the force is very strong.
-In other kinds of matter, like juice in a glass, the force is weaker.
+1. Particles are attracted to each other by forces.
+In some kinds of matter, like a diamond, this force is very strong.
+In other kinds of matter, like orange juice, the force is weaker.

 1. Particles of matter have spaces between them.
-Atoms and molecules have spaces between them.
 In a gas, there are large spaces between them.
-In a a liquid they are closer together.
-In a solid, the particles are packed close enough together they can hardly move.
+In a liquid they are closer together.
+In a solid, the particles are packed so close they can hardly move.

 Left to right: Atoms in a solid, like diamond; Atoms in a liquid, like juice and Atoms in a gas, like air (Let’s Talk Science using an image by VectorMine via iStockphoto).

-1. Particles are always moving.
-Particles of matter move constantly at any temperature above -273.15 degrees Celsius.
+1. Particles are always moving at any temperature above -273.15 degrees Celsius.
 But the human eye can’t see them move.

 Did you know?